jumbo-tech-campus/JNetworkingKit/README.md

 You've probably noticed `RequestExecutor` is currently only a proxy between `RequestOperation` and the `RequestClient` which was chosen.
 It gives us the freedom to add business logic to the network layer and change the client as per our needs.

 A simple example is the `CacheRequestExecutor`: it add a very simple cache system to show how easy is to extend it.
-It is also a good point to add [RxSwift](https://github.com/ReactiveX/RxSwift) or implement an `Observable` pattern.
+It is also a good point to implement an `Observable` pattern.

 ### RequestParser